Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

-## 4. From a personal administrator account
+## 4. Add tasks to Task Scheduler

+All the installation in this section should be made from a personal administrator account.

 ### Add loggon_biocbuild_at_startup task to Task Scheduler